Artio (band): History

-Artio was founded in 2018 by vocalist Rae Brazill and drummer Ieuan Jones, who met through Leeds’ local music scene.
+Artio was founded in 2018 by vocalist Rae Brazill and bassist Ieuan Jones, who met through Leeds’ local music scene.
 In 2019, guitarist Rob Arkle joined the lineup.
 The band's debut single, "All Things End," was released on 5 June 2020, followed by "Hell’s Door" in September that year.
 These tracks were later featured on their debut EP Stand Alone and Do Your Dance, released on 18 September 2020.

 In 2021, the band issued a two-part EP series: Shapeshifter: As Above (June) and Shapeshifter: So Below (November), further developing their blend of rock and electronic textures.

 Later that year, Artio connected with guitarist Jai Akhurst, who began playing as a session member before joining permanently in October 2022.